seanpm2001/.github/profile/README.md

 ### Why are there so many forks?

-I fork projects here as a Away to mirror them easily.
+I fork projects here as a way to mirror them easily.
 Cloning is not the best practice, and forking them puts them up in their latest state.
 I still need a way to automate fork updates.

 Some projects are forked here because they are related to the subject.
 For example in language organizations, any project of mine that contains Python source code will be forked to the Python language collection, [@seanpm2001-python](https://github.com/seanpm2001-Python/)